tam-fr/tam-fr/README.md

 ![funny pic](https://media.giphy.com/media/3o6Zt8MngbJnd1HhDi/giphy.gif)
 # Hi there, I'm Tam 👋

-Web developer passionate about development and web design, with strong skills in JavaScript, CSS, and SQL.
-I enjoy creating elegant and functional user interfaces while handling data to add value to projects.
-I am committed to the continuous improvement of my projects by combining creativity and technical rigor, with particular attention to user experience and solution efficiency.
+DevOps wizard by day, SQL enthusiast by night!
+I automate all the things and make servers sing in perfect harmony.
+When I’m not orchestrating cloud infrastructure or building CI/CD pipelines, you’ll find me diving deep into the mysterious world of SQL queries—because who doesn’t love a good join statement?
 ## 🚀 About Me

-🔭 I'm currently mastering **JavaScript**, **SQL**, **CSS** and **GitHub workflows** 🎧 I'm listening to **Metallica**, **Green Day**, and **Vietnamese bolero** music 🧘 I practice **Buddhism** and value mindful presence in daily life 💬 Ask me about **horror films**, or **psychoanalysis**
+🔭 I'm currently mastering **JavaScript**, **SQL** and **GitHub workflows** 🎧 I'm listening to **Metallica**, **Green Day**, and **Vietnamese bolero** music 🧘 I practice **Buddhism** and value mindful presence in daily life 💬 Ask me about **horror films**, or **psychoanalysis**